GoaFan77/Enhanced4XModRepo/Readme.txt

 1.5		-Added the new Capitalship and Titan upgrade system!
 After research the tier 5 tech, your factories can now enhance the abilities of your caps and titan, for a cost.
 		-Frigate factories can now heal ships and structures, but will stop construction on new frigates.
-		-The Hero unit system has been optimized for Rebellion.
-Heroes now require 50 fleet supply to summon, but each race now has a new tech in the Diplomacy Tree, "Heroic Valor", that gives +3 capitalships slots and +150 fleet supply so that your max fleet size is the same size.
 		-Integrated most of the Infinite Space mod planets into the existing planet system, with some changes.
 			-Swamp planets have been converted into a Swamp/Forest planet catagory, a tier 1 planet with 3 metal extractors.
 			-Cryo planets have been switched to tier 0, now have 4 crystal asteroids.